MicrosoftDocs/VBA-Docs/api/Visio.ContainerProperties.ContainerStyle.md

 The value of the  **ContainerStyle** should always be greater than zero.

-If no value is assigned to the  **ContainerStyle** property or it is set to a null value, a runtime error ensues.
-A runtime error also ensues if you assign the property a value that is less than 1 or greater than the maximum ID number in the **Container Styles** gallery.
+If no value is assigned to the  **ContainerStyle** property or it is set to a null value, a run-time error ensues.
+A run-time error also ensues if you assign the property a value that is less than 1 or greater than the maximum ID number in the **Container Styles** gallery.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]